 afterTurn(params) | Method | Post-run lifecycle work (persist state, trigger background compaction). |

-prepareSubagentSpawn(params) | Method | Set up shared state for a child session. |
+prepareSubagentSpawn(params) | Method | Set up shared state for a child session before it starts. |

 onSubagentEnded(params) | Method | Clean up after a subagent ends. |